lpego/mzb-suite/docs/source/files/installing.rst

    and check that ``mzbsuite`` appears in the  list.

-If there are no errors then you're all set up and can start using the modules.
+If there are no errors then you're all set up and can start using the modules!